What Is Brain Fog and How to Beat It

 Brain fog is not a diagnosable medical condition.
 Instead, it is a constellation of symptoms affecting thinking and memory.
 Many people have experienced temporary brain fog.
 We all have those days when we lose track of what we are doing, can’t remember where we put our keys and phone, repeat ourselves when giving instructions, or miss an appointment on our calendar.
 If you are experiencing brain fog, you may notice you are constantly jotting notes on your phone, a major change from when you could juggle multiple things simultaneously.

-Brain fog is that mentally fuzzy feeling that makes it difficult to focus and recall important information.
+Brain fog is that mentally fuzzy feeling that makes it difficult to focus and recall essential information.
 Many describe it as mental fatigue.1

 Brain fog causes stress.
 It may even cause anxiety or depression, which can worsen brain fog symptoms.
 When your thinking is cloudy, it is likely to affect your physical performance.
 This can add to your stress and aggravate your symptoms.